sav-che/TL-2/Authors/Binz, August {std. Binz} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 168](https://www.biodiversitylibrary.org/item/103859#page/178/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 168](https://www.biodiversitylibrary.org/page/33265365) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Binz, August {std.
 Binz}|first entry]] for this author

 ### Author

 \* Binz, August (1870-1963), Swiss teacher and botanist, studied at the University of Basel, Dr. phil.
-Zürich 1892, highschool teacher in Glarus and Basel, in charge of the herbarium of the Botanical Institute of the University of Basel from 1898-1957. (*Binz*).
+Zürich 1892, highschool teacher in Glarus and Basel, in charge of the herbarium of the Botanical Institute of the University of Basel from 1898-1957.
+**Abbreviated name**: *Binz*

 #### Herbarium and types